 Examples of Satire

-This is by no means a comprehensive list of satire in The Adventures of Huckleberry Finn, but when your teacher asks you if you can identify satire in The Adventures of Huckleberry Finn, you’ll be able to give her some examples. [caption id="attachment_130666” align="aligncenter” width="427”] The river plays a large part in Huck Finn[/caption] (1) Twain satirizes religion with Huck and Jim’s litany of superstitions.
+This is by no means a comprehensive list of satire in The Adventures of Huckleberry Finn, but when your teacher asks you if you can identify satire, you’ll be able to give her some examples. [caption id="attachment_130666” align="aligncenter” width="427”] The river plays a large part in Huck Finn[/caption] (1) Twain satirizes religion with Huck and Jim’s litany of superstitions.
 (2) Twain satirizes greed:

-- Huck’s pap returns for the sole purpose of grabbing Huck’s wealth
+- Huck’s Pap returns for the sole purpose of grabbing Huck’s wealth.

 (3) Twain pokes fun at ‘sivilization’ throughout:

-- Huck can’t bear to return to the widow’s house
+- Huck can’t bear to return to the widow’s house.

-- The Grangerfords and Shephardsons are involved in a nasty feud that leads to several deaths
+- The Grangerfords and Shephardsons are involved in a nasty feud that leads to several deaths.

-- Huck and Jim come across several murdered people throughout their adventures
+- Huck and Jim come across several murdered people throughout their adventures.

 (4) Twain ridicules Romantic literature: Tom Sawyer champions adventure over realism and practicality, something which Twain satirizes.
 Tom’s band of robbers speak incessantly about murdering and plundering, yet only pretend Huck’s quest for adventure and danger will lead him and Jim into trouble.
 Tom abandons common sense with a preposterous plan to rescue Jim.
 Huck doesn’t understand why they just can’t unlock the shed and run away with Jim.
 Tom responds, “Well, if it ain’t just like you, Huck Finn.
 You can get up the infant-schooliest ways of going at a thing.
 Why hain’t you ever read any books at all?
 Whoever heard of getting a prisoner loose in such an old-maidy way as that?”
 The tom-foolery nearly gets the boys and Jim killed.
 (5) Twain pokes fun at melodramatic art and poetry with a look at the late Emmeline Grangerford and her unintentionally hilarious poem, “Ode to Stephen Dowling Bots, Dec’d.”
 Huck is impressed: “She warn’t particular, she could write about anything you choose to give her to write about, just so it was sadful.
 Every time a man died, or a woman died, or a child died, she would be on hand with her “tribute” before he was cold.”
 (Chapter 18).

 Examples of Irony